 When it comes to Orwell’s undervaluing of Eileen, Wifedom explores the fraught intersection of marriage and war.
 In the late 1930s, Orwell fought in Spain and wrote about his time in combat as well as the treachery of fascists and communists.
 The result was the book Homage to Catalonia.
 Funder faults Orwell for not focusing the narrative more on Eileen’s experience working in an International Labor Party office in Barcelona.
 Eileen proved resourceful and brave in the face of danger, and her story is worth telling.
 Yet this does not mean, as Funder implies, that Orwell wrote the wrong book.
 His subject was politics, as well as the sights and sounds he personally experienced, such as being shot in the throat.
 Orwell mentions his wife over three dozen times in Homage—Funder counted.
-Yet she finds that count wanting (and objects to the word “wife”).
+Yet she finds that count wanting (and, in a striking application of present sensibilities to a bygone era, objects to the word “wife”).
 In Funder’s view the book is less a masterpiece of political writing than an act of personal erasure.

 During World War II, Orwell reported for British newspapers on the end of the conflict in Europe.
 Traveling with Allied troops through France, Germany, and Austria, he encountered refugees, ruined cities, concentration camp survivors, and bodies.
 While he was on the continent in 1945, Eileen underwent an emergency hysterectomy and died during the operation.
 A few surviving letters provide a tragically intimate view into her final lonely days.
 Eileen’s husband should not have been away, Funder contends, and should not have returned to his war reporting after coming home to bury his wife.
 Fair, although debatable.
 But then in an astonishing claim, Funder flatly calls the work that Orwell performed in Europe “unimportant.”

 Another problem in Wifedom concerns the lacuna of Eileen herself.
 Scholars have found her an elusive subject by dint of personality and a scant historical record.
 Yet rather than acknowledge room for uncertainty, Funder fills the gaps with speculation.
 The book overflows with fictitious passages, writing in between the lines of Eileen’s letters, and imprecise crutches like “imagine,” “perhaps,” “maybe,” and “I wonder if.”
 This portrait of a stifled woman unhappily married to a jerk is ultimately an interpretation, and not an entirely persuasive one.
+Eileen believed in Orwell’s work more than anyone and committed herself to a literary as well as a romantic partnership.
+Whether she was right or wrong, who is Funder to waive her choice away?
 After all, it is not merely hidebound academics and Orwell disciples who have concluded that George and Eileen’s marriage was broadly content.
 Orwell’s leading biographer, the discerning and critical D.J.
 Taylor, summed up Eileen’s feelings for her husband as “affection, exasperation, solicitude.”
 Eileen’s only biographer, Sylvia Topp, concluded that the couple “had a true partnership where they both thrived.”